dushanka-dev/perfumes-stock/README.md

     * Checked the results by adding different sales units and stock to make sure the results are updated accordingly.

+* You may need to refresh Google sheets page to see live data.

 ## Credits

 * [Gitpod](https://www.gitpod.io/)